 Badminton

-My favourite sport.
-I have good technique when I know where the shuttle is going, but as soon as I play singles, all my technique is gone.
+Badminton is my favourite sport.
+I try to play at least 3 times a week. have good technique when I know where the shuttle is going, but as soon as I play singles, all my technique is gone.

 Goal